azharichenko/pyds/README.md

 # pyds
-An project implementing data science and machine learning algorithms using Python and extensions in C++
+A project implementing data science and machine learning algorithms using Python and extensions in C++

 ## Goals